-Slip-ups are a common part of quitting for most people.
-Treat it as a sign that you need to revise your quitting strategy.
-Try not to waste your energy on self-blame.
+Slip-ups are a common part of quitting for many people.
+Treat it as a sign you need to revise your quitting strategy.
+Try not to spend your energy on self-blame.

 Plan the next couple of days, especially if you know you are going to be facing some risky situations.

 If you have any cigarettes on you or in easy reach, get rid of them.
-If you live with a smoker consider what changes you’d like to make to your home, or what conversations you’ll need to have, to minimise slip-ups.
+If you live with a person who smokes, consider what changes you’d like to make to your home, or what conversations you’ll need to have, to minimise slip-ups.

-As mentioned, the next 24 hours is pivotal to your goal of being quit for good.
+As mentioned, the next 24 hours is pivotal to your goal of conquering smoking for good.
 Your strategy will depend on your understanding of your smoking and your slip-up.

-Sometimes a slip-up can be about losing sight of your reasons to quit.
+Sometimes a slip-up can be about losing sight of your reasons to stop smoking.
 This is the time to reflect on your own personal reasons to quit and remind yourself why they are important.

 If you’re doing it tough, Quitline can be a great support at this time.
 Quitline counsellors know how difficult it is to stop smoking and that slip-ups are a normal part of the quitting journey.
 They’re trained to listen and allow you to talk through where you’re at.
 Quitline can set up future call backs to help you get back on track in the coming weeks and months.
 Or request a Quitline callback now.Request a callback